 Suitability and durability of glove type is dependent on usage.
 Important factors in the selection of gloves include:

+- frequency and duration of contact.

-· chemical resistance of glove material,
+- · chemical resistance of glove material,

-· glove thickness and
+- · glove thickness and

-dexterity
+- dexterity

 Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).